open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 should not be done in a production environment, but it can be helpful when familiarizing yourself with the Azure Bridge.

-First, setup your system for building OEI.
-To do this, follow the instructions detailed in the main OEI README and the OEI User Guide.
-At the end, you should have installed Docker, Docker Compose, and other OEI Python dependencies for the Builder script in the ``../build/`` directory.
+First, setup your system for building Open EII.
+To do this, follow the instructions detailed in the main Open EII README and the Open EII User Guide.
+At the end, you should have installed Docker, Docker Compose, and other Open EII Python dependencies for the Builder script in the ``../build/`` directory.

 Once this is completed, install the required components to user the Azure CLI